Sports Activities at Student Dormitories Operated by Hometown Organizations

 The following historical facts are clarified in this paper.

-First, students who lived at dormitories operated by hometown organizations during the Meiji
+First, students who lived at dormitories operated by hometown organizations

 and Taishō periods regularly took part in sports activities.
 We found that, as judo and kendo were